 1992

 Major bow repair: lower six planks replaced, original fuel and water tanks replaced.
-A $10,000 grant was matched by community fundraising, leading to the founding of the Youth Marine Foundation to ensure independent funding going forward.
+A $10,000 grant matched by community fundraising led to the founding of the Youth Marine Foundation.

 2007–10